hudson-taylor/hudson-taylor/README.md

 method, and a ready callback.
 You will use 's.on' to register APIs, 'on' takes a 'signal' (API end-point), a 'schema' for validating input, and your handler.

-"""TIP:""", Extra arguments passed to server.add above will be passed to your service setup function, this is handy for passing in database connections, config and other helpers.
+TIP: Extra arguments passed to server.add above will be passed to your service setup function, this is handy for passing in database connections, config and other helpers.